Eamon Ryan: Political career

-He first became involved in politics in 1998, when he was co-opted to Dublin City Council, taking up the seat previously held by John Gormley.
+He first held political office in 1998, when he was co-opted to Dublin City Council, taking up the seat previously held by John Gormley.
 He topped the poll at the 1999 local elections in the Rathmines local electoral area.
 From 1995 to 2002, he served on the advisory committee of the Dublin Transport Office.
 At the 2002 general election, he was first elected to Dáil Éireann as a Green Party TD for the Dublin South constituency.
 He served as Green Party Spokesperson for Transport, Enterprise, Trade and Employment and Communications, Marine and Natural Resources during the 29th Dáil.

+In 2003, Ryan protested against the use of Shannon Airport by the U.S. military for transport of combatants and arms, in violation of Ireland's neutrality.

 He announced on 13 September 2004, that he intended to seek his party's nomination to be a candidate in the 2004 presidential election.
 However, when it was announced that the incumbent, Mary McAleese, was seeking a second term he withdrew.
 His campaign was also hit by his admission of cannabis use, an illegal drug.